djones1040/BEAMS/README.md

   Results are also most robust with the parallel-tempered ensemble sampler (ntemps = 20 works well), but that takes longer to run.
 First add the repo directory to your $PATH environment variable, and make sure the repo is installed in a directory that is in your PYTHONPATH environment variable.
-Then run:
+  Copy the exampledata directory, the BEAMS.params and mcmcparams.input files to your local directory and then run:

    `snbeams.py -p BEAMS.params -f exampledata/PS1_SIM_example.FITRES -o exampledata/PS1_BEAMS.SNIa.out --onlyIa --piacol PTRUE_Ia --ninit 50 --nsteps 200`